OctoD/tiinvo/docs/modules/Str.md

 ▸ **repeat**(`a`, `b`): [`T`](Str.md#t)

 Returns a String value that is made from count copies appended together.
-If count is 0, the empty string is returned
+If count is 0, an empty string is returned.

-If `a` and `b` parameters are passed, then the result is `a` repeated by `b` times.

-If `b` parameter is not passed, returns a `Unary<string, string>` function and the result is `b` repeated by `a` times.

 **`Example`**